This guide demonstrates how to configure OpenTelemetry in Cloudflare Workers to send telemetry data to Axiom using the OTel CF Worker package.

 npm run start

-This command runs wrangler dev allowing you to preview and test your application locally.
+This command runs wrangler dev allowing you to preview and test your app locally.

 Deploying to production

-Deploy your application to the Cloudflare Workers environment by running:
+Deploy your app to the Cloudflare Workers environment by running:

 npm run deploy